Repeated context is expensive

 Large prompts, full repositories, tool schemas, and growing chat history consume the context window before the agent can make real progress.

-Teams should not have to recreate the same memory layer separately for every IDE, model, agent, or workflow tool.
+Teams should not recreate the same context layer separately for every IDE, model, agent, or workflow tool.
+One open protocol serves all of them.

 Detect file and document changes without repeatedly reprocessing everything.